Paco8/SkyExtractCookieAndroid/README.md

 ## Notes
 - This application is currently under development.
 There may be bugs, and it might not function correctly.
 I'm not an Android developer, I just looked for some sample code and somehow I managed to put together something that seems to work.
-- The Android installer may attempt to prevent you from installing the application since it comes from an unknown developer...
+- The Android installer will try to prevent you from installing the application since it comes from an unknown developer...
 But there's a tiny option that will allow you to install it anyway.
 - The application will not appear in the launcher on Android TV.
 However, you can locate it by navigating to Settings, Applications.